Serum Sickness

 - Occur 1 to 3 weeks after drug exposure, can be sooner if previously sensitized to the drug

-- Clinically, these entities present and are treated in the same manner.
+- Clinically, these entities present and are treated in a similar manner.

 - Limited information is available regarding the incidence of adverse drug reactions in children; generally believed to occur less frequently in children than in adults